sodiboo/niri-flake/docs.md

 - type: `null or string`
 - default: `null`

+The backdrop is the layer of solid color at the very back of the scene that niri draws.
+Because there's nothing behind it to blend with, its alpha channel will be ignored.

-Set the backdrop color behind workspaces in the overview.
-The backdrop is also visible between workspaces when switching.
+The backdrop is visible behind the workspaces in the overview, or between workspaces when switching.

-The alpha channel for this color will be ignored.
+You can override the backdrop color for an output with [`outputs.<name>.backdrop-color`](#programsnirisettingsoutputsnamebackdrop-color)

+See also [`layout.background-color`](#programsnirisettingslayoutbackground-color), which is drawn for each workspace and goes in front of the backdrop.

 <!-- programs.niri.settings.overview.workspace-shadow -->